 - Visit the Margaret Street Markets held in the centre of town on the first Sunday of each month.
 Eat dinner at Seasons on Ruthann and cosy up in your big, comfy bed at the elegant, quaint and simply gorgeous B&B Wanulla.

-Watch: our ’48 Hours @ Toowoomba’s Carnival of Flowers’ video
+Watch our 48 Hours at Toowoomba’s Carnival of Flowers video

 Phoebe Lee is a travel writer and award-winning blogger with a love for storytelling.
 Phoebe creates practical, fun and engaging written content designed to inspire and energise travel-lovers and dreamers.
 Follow her and Matt’s adventures at home and around the world, right here on Little Grey Box and through Instagram, Facebook and YouTube.